 where $\Pol_k(T^*M)\cong\Ga(\cS^k TM)$ is the space of functions on $T^*M$ of degree $k$ in the fiber variables and $\Om^\bbC_\k(M)$ is the space of complex differential forms of degree $\k$.
 Starting from a local coordinate system $(x^i)$ on $M$, we can build a natural one $(x^i,p_i,\xi^i)$ on $\cM$, with $p_i$ identifying to the partial derivative $\partial_i:=\partial/\partial x^i$ and $\xi^i$ to the differential $1$-form $dx^i$.

 Rothstein has classified the even symplectic structures on supermanifolds in \cite{Rot90}.
 Accordingly, a symplectic structure on $\cM$ is equivalent to the three following piece of data: a symplectic form on $T^*M$, a metric on the vector bundle $TM$, i.e.\ a metric on $M$, and a compatible connection.
-In particular, the Rothstein results lead to the following proposition. \begin{prop}\cite{Mic10a} Let $(M,\mg)$ be a pseudo-Riemannian manifold and $\hbar\in\bbR$.
-Its supercotangent bundle $\cM=T^*[2]M\times_M T[1]M$ admits an exact symplectic structure $\om=\bd \a$, which reads in local natural coordinates as
+This leads to the following proposition.

+\begin{prop}\cite{Mic10a} Let $(M,\mg)$ be a pseudo-Riemannian manifold and $\hbar\in\bbR$.
+Its supercotangent bundle $\cM=T^*[2]M\oplus T[1]M$ admits an exact symplectic structure $\om=\bd \a$, whose potential $1$-form reads in local natural coordinates as